jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.4.3?
+### What's new in 1.4.4?
-- Reverted changes that broke getting the sorting url for inlines
+- Decided to go with the simplest approach to add the sorting urls to inlines for Django <= 1.4 and Django 1.5.x support

 ### Future